 I have taught theories and techniques of psychotherapy to masters and doctoral level students in accredited counseling and clinical psychology degree programs.

-I have also published on the topic of meditation and psychotherapy in Hakomi Forum.
+I have published on the topic of meditation and psychotherapy in Hakomi Forum.
 Search:

 Making Hakomi More Transpersonal - Hakomi Institute

 And I am the creator, writer, and English language voice of YOU-Productions mobile apps for psychology and meditation.
 Search:

 About YOU Productions - Mindfulness for modern lives:

-I am a fifty-three year-old father of two grown sons and have been married for twenty-six years.
+I am a fifty-six year-old father of two grown sons and have been married for thirty years.